|Head of Department|

 Are you interested in a career in:

 Health and Social Care is offered as an A Level and GCSE subject at Stanwell School.
 It offers a broad introduction to key concepts, skills and ideas that will be useful if you are considering a career in these areas.
 The aims of the course are to encourage you to:

 Health and Social Care is compatible with any subject but combines well with sciences, social sciences and humanities.
-As it is an Applied A Level, most of the course is assessed through coursework and will focus on how you can apply the skills and knowledge you have gained in a practical setting.
+As it is an applied subject, most of the course is assessed through coursework and will focus on how you can apply the skills and knowledge you have gained in a practical setting.
 There are opportunities throughout the course to visit health, social care and early years settings and we will often invite visitors into lessons to speak to you about their role.
 There may also be opportunities for work experience in these settings.

 There are over 300 careers associated with this course including midwifery, nursing, occupational therapy, speech and language therapy, radiographers, health informants, specialists for adults and children with additional needs, social work, community services, environmental health, child care workers and primary school teachers to name but a few!
 Active teaching and learning methods are employed which aim to develop teamwork, communication, planning and research skills, all of which are needed in employment.